 Even though my first reaction is to be irritated, I try to respond to each in a calm and collected manner.
 However, I have decided in the interest of time (I don’t have a lot to spare), to make one collective response in advance, in this column.

-To quibble about the abbreviation “Xmas” is to me silly, if not ridiculous.
-It’s a short cut, a quick way to type or write a long word.
+To quibble about the abbreviation “Xmas” is to be silly, if not ridiculous.
+It’s a shortcut, a quick way to type or write a long word.
 I abbreviate all the time and if my mind is really racing I even abbreviate abbreviations.
 It’s not unusual for my mind to race faster than my fingers can keep up.

 (I wish there was such an abbreviation for “stewardesses,” which is not easy to type.
 Perhaps that’s because it is the longest word in the English language that is typed with the left hand only.)